-Sepia is adapted to persons of dark hair, rigid fibre, but mild and easy disposition ( Puls. ).
+Sepia is adapted to persons of dark hair, rigid fibre, but mild and easy disposition ( Pulsatilla ).

-Diseases of women: especially those occurring during pregnancy, child-bed and lactation; or diseases attended with sudden prostration and sinking faintness ( Murex , Nux m. ); “the washer woman’s remedy.” complaints that are brought on by or aggravated after laundry work.
+Sepia suits Diseases of women: especially those occurring during pregnancy, child-bed and lactation; or diseases attended with sudden prostration and sinking faintness ( Murex , Nux moschata ); Sepia is also known as “the washer woman’s remedy.” complaints that are brought on by or aggravated after laundry work.

-Pains in Sepia extend from other parts to the back (rev. of Sab. ); are attended with shuddering (with chilliness, Puls. ).
+Pains in Sepia extend from other parts to the back (rev. of Sabina ); are attended with shuddering (with chilliness, Pulsatilla ).

-Particularly sensitive to cold air, “chills so easily;” lack of vital heat, especially in chronic diseases (in acute diseases, Led. ).
+Particularly sensitive to cold air, “chills so easily;” lack of vital heat, especially in chronic diseases (in acute diseases, Ledum ).

 Sensation of a ball in inner parts; during menses, pregnancy, lactation; with constipation, diarrhoea, haemorrhoids, leucorrhoea and all uterine affections.